A round-up of essays, journalism, and fiction about how we make sense of a rapidly changing world and our place in it, and how we tell its stories.

 Something to shift your mind

 We have many good ideas about how to save the world, but they can have unintended consequences when we fail to keep the big picture in mind—and it feels to me like we do often fail to keep the big picture in mind.
-Though arguably, in a world where the unfettered growth of our businesses and economies is prioritised above all else, even the best solutions, implemented unevenly and without careful nuance, can be taken to its worst perverted ends.
+Though arguably, in a world where the unfettered growth of our businesses and economies is prioritized above all else, even the best solutions, implemented unevenly and without careful nuance, can be taken to its worst perverted ends.

 Read Europe Is Sacrificing Its Ancient Forests for Green Energy, by Sarah Hurts and Weiyi Cai: